graalvm/graalvm-demos/native-image/databases/README.md

 # Oracle JDBC Connectivity Demos for Native Image

 This directory contains a set of Oracle JDBC demos organized by **connection type** and by the additional Native Image configuration each setup may require.
-The complexity depends heavily on how the application connects to Oracle Database.
+The complexity depends on how the application connects to Oracle Database.

 > The **Oracle JDBC driver** connects directly to Oracle Database using Java sockets and its own implementation of the SQL*Net protocol over TCP/IP.
 Learn more in the [JDBC Developer's Guide](https://docs.oracle.com/en/database/oracle/oracle-database/21/jjdbc/connection-and-security.html).